ZongyangYue/CS188-Projects-2022Winter/_posts/2021-02-20-team09-MMDetection.md

 ResNet 50: Stacked by identity blocks and convolutional blocks -->

 ### Object Localization:
+In object localization, we use a special type of label to express class and bounding box position, as follows:
 Each input image X with a label y = [y1, y2, y3, y4, y5, y6, y7, y8]

 where y1 = Pc = 1 if there is an object else 0